lbaehren/docker-mettools/README.md

 Introduction
 ------------

-This Dockerfile provides the recipe to build an environment where the prototype Yaros () and the operational GRAS-PPF () can be developed, build, installed and run.
+This Dockerfile provides the recipe to build an environment where the prototype YAROS (Yet Another Radio Occultation Software) and the operational GRAS-PPF (GRAS Product Processing Facility) can be developed, build, installed and run (it resamples the mettools environment used within EUMETSAT).

-The environment is given within the anaconda framework which manages all the additional required dependencies which are not installed via the system package manager.
+The environment is given within an Anaconda framework which manages all the additional required dependencies which are not installed via the system package manager.
 More details on the dependancy management can be found in docs/02_build.md.

 Principal Steps